Byzantium was originally the name of an ancient Greek city that became the title of the Eastern Roman Empire.

-Over the following centuries, a new architectural style emerged characterised by rich mosaics and high-rising domes.
-The style spread and original examples can still be found in places like Rome and Ravenna.
+Over the following centuries, a new architectural style emerged, characterised by rich mosaics and high-rising domes.
+The style spread and original examples can still be found in Rome and Ravenna.

-At the edge of the western Roman Empire, Britain never saw the major influence of Byzantium, but the style finally made an unexpected mark in the 19th-century as part of a mini-revival across Europe.
+At the edge of the western Roman Empire, Britain never saw the significant influence of Byzantium, but the style finally made an unexpected mark in the 19th century as part of a mini-revival across Europe.

-Here’s where you can find examples in England.
+Here are some of the examples you can find in England.

 Westminster Cathedral, London

-Built between 1895 and 1903, the cathedral was designed in the early Christian style by architect John Francis Bentley.
-For Roman Catholics, the Byzantine style was seen as an alternative to Gothic, which had been favoured by Anglicans (Church of England).
+Built between 1895 and 1903, architect John Francis Bentley designed the cathedral in the early Christian style.
+For Roman Catholics, the Byzantine style was seen as an alternative to the Gothic, favoured by Anglicans (Church of England).

-By going back to the early Christian style still found in Rome, Ravenna and Istanbul, Catholics suggested they had a longer history than the Anglicans.
+By returning to the early Christian style still seen in Rome, Ravenna and Istanbul, Catholics suggested they had a longer history than the Anglicans.

 Christ Church, Brixton, London